-A second medical opinion may be requested in any situation where there is a question related to surgical procedures and diagnosis and treatment of complex and/or chronic conditions.
+A second medical opinion may be requested in any situation where either a member or a provider on behalf of a member seeks another suggested course of treatment for an acute or chronic health condition.
 A second opinion may be requested by any member of the healthcare team, including a member, parent(s) and/or guardian(s), or a social worker exercising a custodial responsibility.